Do we need Etiquette on the Tube?

 Do people avoid eye contact so they don’t see that 110-year-old lady that needs a seat?
 By keeping all eyes on their phone – even if sitting in the priority seat – they can avoid getting up.

 Looking someone in the eye reminds you that they are another human being.
-This is the last thing the sheep want as they push, shove and crush anyone in their path to a seat.
+This is the last thing the people want as they push, shove and crush anyone in their path to a seat.

 Once they have their seat they won’t give it up lightly – whatever the social norms.